Nab Tower: Major refurbishment in 2013

-In 2013, Trinity House commissioned BAM Nuttall to undertake a major refurbishment programme due to extensive corrosion of the upper levels, meaning it was unsafe to land helicopters upon the helipad.
+In 2013, Trinity House commissioned BAM Nuttall to undertake a major refurbishment programme due to extensive corrosion of the upper levels, meaning it was unsafe to land helicopters on the helipad.
 Partial dismantling of the structure followed, undertaken with the help of a tower crane, which was installed within a former ammunition shaft.
-The height of the tower was reduced from 27 metres to 17, all external steel and cladding were removed and the existing concrete sub-structure was coated in a new layer of gun-applied concrete.
+The height of the tower was reduced from 27 metres to 17, all external steel and cladding were removed, and the existing concrete sub-structure was coated in a new layer of gun-applied concrete.
 On completion, new AIS and RACON beacons were fitted, along with a fixed main LED light (and identical standby light) with a 12 nautical mile range; a new fog signal was also installed, sounding two blasts every 30 seconds (altered to one blast in 2022).
 All are solar powered.

 The distinctive red lantern structure, removed as part of the refurbishment, is now on display at Hurst Castle, together with the old rotating beacon.
-In addition, a pair of rotating 4th-order dioptric optics, which were in use on the tower prior to automation, are also displayed at the castle.
+In addition, a pair of rotating 4th-order dioptric optics, which were in use on the tower prior to automation, is also displayed at the castle.